It’s been two decades plus since your first big title with Steven Murphy:

 The third book will be brand new territory for me.

-It now has a title
+It now has a title: THE DREAM SUITE.

 What’s your dream job?